-Do you want to sell your house Riverside County?
+Do you want to sell your house Southern California?
 Before you list, make sure you understand what happens during home inspections!
 A seller should be prepared, knowing everything that will be looked at and what to expect after the process.

 Having your house inspected and scrutinized can be stressful.
 Do you know what will be found?
 Will you be able to pay for some of the needed repairs after your potential buyer has the inspection done?
 To combat this, many sellers are choosing to have their own inspection done before listing, this way they know what they are getting into, know what they need to fix, and will be better able to negotiate with the buyers after their inspection has been done.